 Arriving in Queenstown, New Zealand without any plans would leave anyone feeling just a little overwhelmed.
 From jet boats to bungee jumping to paragliding, it’s very easy to see why this small mountain town attracts over 3.3 million adventure-seekers yearly.

-In this guide, I’ve aimed to compile the most extensive list of the best things to do in Queenstown found online.
+In this guide, I’ve aimed to compile the most extensive list of the best things to do in Queenstown.
 I’ve spent a fair amount of time adventuring in Queenstown and hence I’ve written many comprehensive guides for each Queenstown activity or attraction.

 Best Things to do in Queenstown New Zealand